JuniorMacedo91/loading-screen/README.md

 # loading-screen

 ## Description:
-in this little project I decided to create a loading screen to learn more about animation techniques and how to use keyframes to give some effects.
+In this little project I decided to create a loading screen to learn more about animation techniques and how to use keyframes to give some effects.

 ## Techniques: